Infragistics/livewire/readme.md

 ## Running the App from Source

-First, make sure you have [Node.js v4.5.0](https://nodejs.org/) and [Git](https://git-scm.com/downloads) installed on your machine.
+First, make sure you have [Node.js](https://nodejs.org/) and [Git](https://git-scm.com/downloads) installed on your machine.

-Then run a command prompt as administrator and install Bower (if you don't already have it installed) by executing this command:

-    npm install -g bower

-Next, in that administrative prompt, install Gulp:

-    npm install --g gulp

-After Bower and Gulp are installed, in Windows Explorer, open the directory in which you want to download Livewire.
+Next, via the command prompt open the directory in which you want to download Livewire.
 Right-click and choose `Git Bash Here`.
 If you don't have Git Bash, open Git Shell or any Git-enabled command prompt.
 Clone the repository by using this command:

     git clone https://github.com/infragistics/livewire.git